rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 end
 ```

-A single populator works identical to a collection one, except for the `model` argument, which is equally to `self.composer`
+A single populator works identical to a collection one, except for the `model` argument, which is equal to `self.composer`

 --